fivetran/dbt_github_source/README.md

 - Materializes [Github staging tables](https://fivetran.github.io/dbt_github_source/#!/overview/github_source/models/?g_v=1&g_e=seeds) which leverage data in the format described by [this ERD](https://fivetran.com/docs/applications/github/#schemainformation).
 These staging tables clean, test, and prepare your Github data from [Fivetran's connector](https://fivetran.com/docs/applications/github) for analysis by doing the following:
   - Name columns for consistency across all packages and for easier analysis
   - Adds freshness tests to source data
+    - dbt Core >= 1.9.6 is required to run freshness tests out of the box
   - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
 - Generates a comprehensive data dictionary of your Github data through the [dbt docs site](https://fivetran.github.io/dbt_github_source/).
 - These tables are designed to work simultaneously with our [Github transformation package](https://github.com/fivetran/dbt_github).